UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 ## Moving from PG2

+IMPORTANT:
-IMPORTANT: If you are upgrading to PG2 first make sure the version you are running on PG2 is 2.2.13 and you have restarted after installing that version.
+- If you are upgrading to PG2 first make sure the version you are running on PG2 is 2.2.13 and you have restarted after installing that version.
+- Make sure your PG3 version is at least 3.0.38

 There are a few ways to move.